 And they are hungry.

 While progress has been made since the early 1990s, when 23.4 percent of the developing world was chronically undernourished, there is still a long way to go.
-Today, about one-eighth of those living in developing regions still struggle with hunger, and in places like sub-Saharan Africa, that rate is as high as one in four.2 Hunger is caused, principally, by poverty—and hunger perpetuates the poverty cycle.
+Today, about one-eighth of those living in developing regions still struggle with hunger, and in places like sub-Saharan Africa, that rate is higher than one in four2.
+Hunger is caused, principally, by poverty—and hunger perpetuates the poverty cycle.

 The majority of those struggling with hunger live in rural regions where they depend upon agriculture to survive.